anumkhanit/azure-wireshark-network-protocols/README.md

 <h2>2.2 Observe SSH Traffic</h2>

+SSH (Secure Shell) is a protocol used for secure remote access.
+To observe SSH traffic:

 - Filter for **SSH** traffic in **Wireshark**.
 - **SSH** into your **Ubuntu VM2** private IP Address through your **Windows 10 VM1**.
 - Observe **SSH** traffic in **Wireshark** while typing commands.